psgrover2010/parry-blog/_drafts/top-things-to-do-in-linz-austria.md

 There are many different boat tour options in Linz from short to half an hour trips in Danube or if you are interested then take the longer half day trips to Vienna.

-**Pöstlingberg Caf&eacute; Lounge:**

-The pastry shop Jindrak in Linz took over the restaurant Pöstlingberg Caf&eacute; Lounge.
-The

-name of the caf&eacute; has remained the same, and all of the additional confectionery Jindrak has been added.

 **GETTING TO LINZ:**

 I found easiest way to get into Linz is by train.
 The train between Salzburg and Vienna stops in Linz.
 Train journey in Austria is always hassle free.
 Daily transport pass costs EUR 4,50 and if you love exploring city on foot like me then it’s a twenty minutes to half an hour walk from the train station to the town centre.

-### **STEP INTO LANDHAUS BR&Uuml;CKE**

-The stunning Linzer Landhaus, built starting in 1568, can be visited through by anyone visiting Linz.&nbsp; It was built on top of a former monastery that was mostly destroyed although a small portion of the original building remain today.&nbsp; This building was a key place for education for a brief period into the 1600s where renown scientist, Johannes Kepler, taught

-The restaurants on Pöstlingberg provide a pleasant close to the day or a lunch break on your visit to Linz.
-Sample culinary delights while dining high above Linz.

 [www.poestlingberg.at](http://www.poestlingberg.at/){: target="_blank"}